pulver22/tradr_uol/README.md

 To correct this, you need to compile PCL from their git repo.
 One way to make PCL compile with the c++11 option is to add this to the CMakeLists.txt: SET(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")

-When you have the PCL compiled, you need to make install, and change CMakeLists.txt on path_planner to use these libraries, this can be done by changing the line: find_package(PCL 1.7 REQUIRED COMPONENTS common io) to find_package(PCL REQUIRED COMPONENTS common io)"
+When you have the PCL compiled, you need to make install, and change CMakeLists.txt on tradr_path_planner to use these libraries, this can be done by changing the line: find_package(PCL 1.7 REQUIRED COMPONENTS common io) to find_package(PCL REQUIRED COMPONENTS common io)"

 ### Install V-REP